mydaytrip/partner-api/source/includes/trip-api.md

 passengersCount           | integer | Total number of passengers to transport (adults and children).
 Must be between 1 and 10. childrenCount             | integer | Optional.
 Number of children in the group.
 Required for shared trip options. includeStops              | boolean | Optional.
 Default value true.
 When set to false no stops will be returned in trip options. includeShared             | boolean | Optional.
-Default value true.
-When set to false no shared trip options will be returned. includeNonEnglishSpeaking | boolean | Optional.
+Default value false.
+When set to true shared trip options will be returned. includeNonEnglishSpeaking | boolean | Optional.
 Default value true.
 When set to false no trip options without an English speaking driver will be returned.

 ### Response body